NatickYT/2048hack/README.md

 2048 is licensed under the [MIT license.](https://github.com/NatickYT/2048/blob/master/LICENSE.txt)

 ## Donations
-I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game feel free to subscribetomeon YouTube https://bit.ly/NatickPlays.
+I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game feel free to subscribe to me on YouTube https://bit.ly/NatickPlays.
 Thank you very much!